ksnip/ksnip/README.md

 ### AppImage
-Starting with version 1.4.0 we provide an AppImage of Ksnip, which can be downloaded from the release page.
-Starting with version 1.5.0 we have a continues build AppImage which is build after every commit and is uploaded to the release page as Continues Build release.
-Continues Build AppImages are considered alpha versions and work in progress.

 In order to use AppImages, just download them from [here](https://github.com/damirporobic/ksnip/releases), make them executable and start using it, no installation required.
 `$ chmod a+x ksnip*.AppImage`
 `$ ./ksnip*.AppImage`